 The Practical Nursing program provides the student with the basic knowledge and skills for passing the State Board of Nursing Licensure Examination and for the satisfactory performance of nursing skills in the health field.
 Instruction consists of theory and supervised practice in the following areas: basic nursing procedures; personal, family, and community health; nutrition; anatomy and physiology; pharmacology; medical-surgical nursing; pediatrics; nursing of mother and infant; and mental health nursing.
 Clinical training is planned to give the student varied experience in the health care field.
-Upon satisfactory completion of the program, the student is eligible to take the State Board of Nursing Examination.
-Passing the exam assures the individual of a license to practice as a licensed practical nurse.
+Upon satisfactory completion of the program, the student is eligible to apply to take the State Board of Nursing Examination (completion of the nursing program does not guarantee approval to sit for Neclex Examination).
 The Practical Nursing program is approved by the State Board of Nursing.